mooreryan/ocaml_python_bindgen/_docs_src/src/index.md

 ## Quick start

+*Note: You can find full examples in the [examples](https://github.com/mooreryan/ocaml_python_bindgen/tree/main/examples) directory on GitHub.
+One neat thing about the examples there is that you can see how to write Dune [rules](https://dune.readthedocs.io/en/stable/dune-files.html#rule) to automatically generate your `pyml` bindings.*

 `pyml_bindgen` is a CLI program that generates OCaml modules that bind Python classes via [pyml](https://github.com/thierry-martinez/pyml).

 Here's a small example.
 Take a Python class, `Thing`.
 (Put it in a file called `thing.py`...this means the Python module will be called `thing`.)